darkpigyummy/GePatch_mh/README.md

 # Ge MH Patch (PSP/PSVita)
-This project is a modified and specialized fork of GePatch, focused on Monster Hunter Portable 3rd compatibility.
+This project is a modified and specialized fork of GePatch, designed for Monster Hunter Portable 3rd compatibility.
-A lightweight GE patch plugin optimized for **Monster Hunter Portable 3rd**.
-Focuses on improving **frame pacing, responsiveness, and combat stability**, rather than chasing unstable maximum performance.
+A lightweight GE patch plugin focused on improving frame pacing, input responsiveness, 和 combat stability—rather than maximizing unstable performance.

 ---